 1. Appealing decisions based on academic performance or factors other than grades (e.g., professionalism, fitness statements)

 a.
 Appeal to the Dean through the Student Learning Environment and Appeals Committee

 The Student Learning Environment and Appeals Committee recognizes the promotional system as the basis of all promotional decisions based upon grades.
-Promotional decisions based on factors other than grades are made by the Senior Associate Dean for Education, based on recommendation of the Academic Standards and Promotions Committee.
+Promotional decisions based on factors other than grades are made by the Senior Associate Dean for Education, based on the recommendation of the Academic Standards and Promotions Committee.
 In cases of procedural irregularity or extenuating circumstances, a student may appeal the promotional decision.

 Procedural Irregularity - documented error in, or divergence from, the prescribed or customary process of evaluating and grading students.